 Save: When the Emergency Fund Is Low

-Those who have been dipping into savings, or their emergency fund, to pay for sudden bills and expenses surrounding life events should put any extra funds back into replenishing their emergency fund so it reaches a comfortable level.
+If you’ve been dipping into savings, or your emergency fund, to pay for sudden bills and expenses surrounding life events, make sure that you’re also putting any extra funds into replenishing your emergency fund, so it reaches a comfortable level.
 These funds, Hunter said, help protect us from financial fires.

 Save: In Times of Trauma